akka/alpakka/docs/src/main/paradox/aws-event-bridge.md

 ## Integration testing

 For integration testing without connecting directly to Amazon EventBridge, Alpakka uses [Localstack](https://github.com/localstack/localstack), which comes as a docker image - and has a corresponding service `amazoneventbridge` in the `docker-compose.yml` file.
-Which needs to be started before running the integration tests `docker-compose up amazoneventbridge`.
+Which needs to be started before running the integration tests `docker compose up amazoneventbridge`.

 @@@ index